plankanban/planka/server/terms/en-US.md

-# Example Terms of Service - General Users
+# Example Terms of Service
 _Not legally binding.
 This is placeholder text for testing purposes only._

 _Last updated: August 14, 2025_